GilbertoFreitasJunior997/factory-four-status/README.md

 2. Install dependencies using `pnpm install`.
 3. Run the application locally with `pnpm dev`. 🚦

-- If you don't have pnpm, install it using `npm install -g pnpm`, or follow instructions on their website (https://pnpm.io/installation#using-npm)
+- If you don't have pnpm, install it using the `npm install -g pnpm` command, or follow instructions on their website (https://pnpm.io/installation#using-npm)

 Feel free to explore the different features, themes, and functionalities.

-Thank you for considering my FactoryFour API Status Dashboard for this job interview project.
+Thank you for considering my FactoryFour API Status Dashboard for your job interview project.
 I appreciate your time and feedback.

 Happy coding! 🚀